gap-packages/xmod/README.md

 ## Copyright

-The XMod package is Copyright {\copyright} Chris Wensley et al, 1997--2017.
+The 'XMod' package is Copyright {\copyright} Chris Wensley et al, 1997--2017.

-XMod is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+'XMod' is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.